 Cohn Lifland takes great pride in providing excellent service to New Jersey residential and commercial real estate clients.
 We earnestly represent the interests of clients who need to refinance commercial and residential real estate.
 If you are buying, selling or refinancing a property, you should contact and retain an attorney with the experience and skill you deserve.
 We spend as much time as necessary to provide our clients with quality service.

-In the future, if you have any questions regarding your real estate matter, please do not hesitate to contact us online or call 201-845-9600 today.
-From our office in Saddle Brook, our lawyers help businesses throughout northern New Jersey.
+In the future, if you have any questions regarding your real estate matter, please do not hesitate to contact Cohn Lifland.
+Email us online or call 201-845-9600 today.
+From our office in Saddle Brook, our lawyers help clients throughout northern New Jersey.